Odai-kakhi/linkedListReactRepresentation/README.md

 # Installing dependencies:
 - Clone the repo
-- Inside the folder linkedListApp:
+- Inside the folder 'linkedListReactRepresentation':
-`npm install'
+`npm install`

 # Running the app:
-`npm start'
+`npm start`

 # Using the app:
 - Open: